Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Method

 \section{Method}

 In Section \ref{method}, we propose a joint alignment-reconstruction model for multi-modal MRI reconstruction and design an optimization algorithm in Section \ref{SAAMCSA}.
-Then, we unfold the iterative steps of the proposed algorithm with corresponding network modules and build DUN-SA in Section \ref{DUNWSA}.
-Finally, we introduce the learnable parameters in DUN-SA and the loss function in Section \ref{NPLF}.
+Then, we unfold the iterative stages of the proposed algorithm with corresponding network modules and build DUN-SA in Section \ref{DUNWSA}.
+Finally, we introduce the details of network parameters and network training in Section \ref{NPLF}.